Home & Mortgage

 • • Protection from rent increases and eviction

-If you’re staying 7+ years in a market with reasonable price-to-rent ratios, buying typically wins financially—but not by as much as you might think.
-If your timeline is shorter or uncertain, renting isn’t “throwing money away”—it’s buying flexibility and avoiding the substantial risks of an early sale.
-Run the numbers for your specific situation before letting cultural assumptions make the decision for you.
+If you’re staying 7+ years in a market with reasonable price-to-rent ratios, buying typically wins financially.
+But not by as much as most people think.
+If your timeline is shorter or uncertain, renting isn’t “throwing money away.”
+It’s buying flexibility and avoiding the real risks of an early sale.

 Try It Out — Run Your Own Comparison

-The examples in this article use national averages, but your decision depends on your local market, your timeline, and your financial situation.
-Use the calculator below to run the numbers with your actual inputs and see which path builds more wealth over your expected time horizon.
+The examples in this article use national averages, but your decision depends on your local market, your timeline, and your financial picture.
+Plug in your own numbers below and see which path builds more wealth over your expected time horizon.

 Quick Start Calculator